djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

   - Reply threads show proper indentation to visualize conversation hierarchy
     - Show only 3 immediate replies by default for each comment
     - Display a "Show replies" button below the third reply when more replies exist
-    - Button shows count of remaining replies (e.g., "Show 5 more replies")
     - Loading indicator appears when fetching additional replies
     - Once expanded, all replies in that thread remain visible
+    - Maximum nesting depth of 3 levels (original comment → reply → reply to reply → reply to reply to reply)
   - Empty state when post has no comments with appropriate message
   - Proper handling of media attachments in comments (images, videos, files)
-  - Long-press on comment shows options menu (react, reply, copy text, report)

-**User Story: Add Comments and Replies to Posts**
+**User Story: Add Comments to Posts**
-As a mobile app user, I want to add comments and replies to posts so I can participate in conversations.
+As a mobile app user, I want to add comments to posts so I can participate in conversations.

 **Acceptance Criteria:**
 - Comment input field at bottom of screen with: